 - Avoid refined foods (such as white breads, pastas, and sugar).

-- Reduce or eliminate trans fatty acids, found in such commercially baked goods as cookies, crackers, cakes, French fries, onion rings, donuts, processed foods, and margarine
+- Reduce or eliminate trans fatty acids, found in commercially baked goods like cookies, crackers, cakes, French fries, onion rings, donuts, processed foods, and margarine.

 - Avoid coffee and other stimulants, alcohol, and tobacco.